Maksim95/Phd_Egelja/Literature Notes/DMS SoA summary.md

 	- improve accuracy
 	- add more sensors to drivers seat, seering wheel to mesure driver state variables

-# A Comparative Analysis of using Various Machine learning Techniques based on Drowsy Driver Detection ++
+# A Comparative Analysis of using Various Machine learning Techniques based on Drowsy Driver Detection ++ pregledni rad
 [[A Comparative Analysis of using Various Machine learning Techniques based on Drowsy Driver Detection.pdf]] *A Bano, A Saxena, G K Das*
 -Advantages: Nice example of overview papper!